*Updated November 2020* – This post may contain affiliate links. Read my affiliate link disclosure here

 Next, you will want to multiply everything on the shopping list by 12… Which is 12 weeks or 3 months.
 This is where things can start to get tricky.
 You’ll want to have everything in the right measurements.
 Make sure all of your oil is for cup or Tablespoons.
 Be sure to include water needed to boil stuff as well.

-The blog post above will also give you some ideas of what I’m taking about for shopping lists, recipes, and how I divided the shopping up over a years time.
+The blog post above will also give you some ideas of what I’m talking about for shopping lists, recipes, and how I divided the shopping up over a year’s time.

 Next you will want to start collecting food.
 I found it best to keep the shopping list on my phone and deleted things as I bought them.
 Whenever I went grocery shopping I made sure to buy 1-5 items on the list (depending on my budget for the week).

 After I ran out of small items to buy, I started collecting the big items and bought 2-3 big price items at a time.

 On my 1 Year Food Storage Challenge, I divided it all up into $115 a month.
 This allowed me to buy your WHOLE 3 month supply of food in a year.

 I originally only spent about $25 a month collecting food, then I would save extra from our tax refund or bonus pay checks to buy the more expensive items in bulk.

 Well, when you start with a plan, you now know exactly WHAT meals you can cook when an emergency arises!
 This is AMAZING because you will already be stressed out about what to make for dinner and that decision will already be done!